zero-copy-labs/deploy-ui-to-cloudflare/README.md

 GitHub token for creating deployment statuses on the PR.
 This will add visible deployments to pull requests.
 If not provided, the action will not create a GitHub deployment (no error will be thrown).
 When used with `EVENT: "delete"`, this token will also deactivate any GitHub deployments for the PR.
+Additionally, when provided, the action will automatically post comments on the PR with deployment URLs.

 ### `ENVIRONMENT_NAME`